PEEK and Medical Tubing: Here's What You Need to Know

 By Jonathan Jurgaitis

-PEEK offers enhanced properties that make it an attractive tubing applications material for medical device designers and engineers.
+PEEK is a high performance engineered polymer, offering enhanced properties that make it an attractive tubing applications material for medical device designers and engineers.
 Its high strength, resistance to the most extreme chemicals and high-temperature dimensional stability work well in devices designed for cutting-edge neurovascular and orthopedic procedures as well as for mechanical components of medical and access devices.

 It can take the heat